KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 Assuming you know the name of the file whose contents you want to display, the syntax is:

 <pre id="ebnf-text">
-get-content-statement ::= 'Get-Content' '-Path' &lt;file-name&gt;
+get-content-statement ::= Get-Content -Path &lt;file-name&gt;
 </pre>

 The use of the cmdlet in this form is very simple and straightforward: